expressjs/session/README.md

 options in the middleware constructor).
 Because of this, typically this method does not need to be called.

-There are some cases where it is useful to call this method, for example, long- lived requests or in WebSockets.
+There are some cases where it is useful to call this method, for example, redirects, long-lived requests or in WebSockets.

 ```js
 req.session.save(function(err) {